Posted on 5 January 2021

 Quakerism is the name given to the belief of faith that Friends both seek and practice.

 The Quakers have no creed.
 A creed is a system of religious belief, most often written down.
-Without any central statement to point to for reference there is a huge diversity of beliefs and opinions within the Quaker community.
+Without any central statement to point to for reference there is a huge diversity of beliefs and opinions within the worldwide Quaker community.
 Therefore, it’s very difficult if not impossible to pinpoint exactly what Quakers as a whole believe.

 There is a maxim within Quakerism that the only thing Friends have in common is that they don’t like being told what to believe!
 At Hammersmith Quakers’ Meeting House, London, there is a poster that reads: